mollyrendon/dnd-character-generator/README.md

 # Purpose

-A site for D&D players to create a randomized character and find game shops near them.
+A site for D&D players to create a randomized character.

 # Built With

 * HTML
 * CSS
 * Javascript
-* JQuery

 # Website
 https://kelsey-schenk.github.io/dnd-character-generator/